Akshaymore55/Applied-Data-Science/README.md

 # Applied-Data-Science
 ## The project I performed are basics to IBM DATA SCIENCE DOMAIN

- This project are performed in IBM Waston Studio.
+ This project are performed in IBM Waston Studio and Skill Networks Lab.

 ## The Project which I have worked on are: